 5 Signs You Need to Replace Your Ductwork

-There are a couple of other signs that can indicate ductwork needs to be replaced:
+There are a couple of other hints that can indicate ductwork needs to be replaced:

 1.Your ducts are more than 15 years old.

-2.Your home is very dusty, or allergies are bad at home.
+2.Your home is excessively dusty, or allergies are bad at home.

-3.You can’t manage the temperature in certain areas.
+3.You can’t manage the temperature in particular areas.

 4.You can see ducts that are misshapen.

-5.You smell a strong musty smell when your HVAC equipment is on.
+5.You smell a strong musty odor when your HVAC unit is heating or cooling.

-Having Air Engineers Service Experts put in new ductwork can make your home cozier—and healthier—through improved temperature control and air quality.
-Plus, it can increase your furnace’s and air conditioner’s efficiency.
+Having Air Engineers Service Experts add new ductwork can make your home cozier—and healthier—through improved temperature control and air quality.
+Plus, it can boost your furnace’s and air conditioner’s efficiency.